Thursday, September 2, 2010

 • POI balloon obscures a significant portion of the map

-• Lane assist and junction view coverage extremely limited
+• Junction view coverage very limited

 • NAVTEQ lifetime traffic coverage very limited